junxit/us-congress-bills-116/metadata.md

 - 2020-01-27 — The House Committee on Rules reported an original measure, H. Rept.
 116-383, by Mr. Raskin.
 - 2020-01-27 — The House Committee on Rules reported an original measure, H. Rept.
 116-383, by Mr. Raskin.
 - 2020-01-27 — The resolution makes in order a motion that the House concur in the Senate amendment with amendments to H.R.
 550. The resolution provides for H.R.
 3621 under a structured rule.
+- 2020-01-28 — Considered as privileged matter. (consideration: CR H579-588)
+- 2020-01-28 — Considered as unfinished business. (consideration: CR H605-606)
+- 2020-01-28 — DEBATE - The House proceeded with one hour of debate on H. Res.
+811.
+- 2020-01-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-28 — On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 189 (Roll no. 26). (text: CR H579)
+- 2020-01-28 — On ordering the previous question Agreed to by the Yeas and Nays: 227 - 184 (Roll no. 25). (consideration: CR H605-606)
+- 2020-01-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+811, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Woodall demanded the yeas and nays and the Chair postponed further proceedings on the question on ordering the previous question until a time to be announced.
+- 2020-01-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 189 (Roll no. 26).(text: CR H579)